11187162/Projects/README.md

 **How to run**

-This section will provide step-by-step instructions on how to conduct simulation experiments while using the proposed scheme at the MAC layer.
+This section will provide step-by-step instructions on how to conduct simulation experiments using the proposed scheme at the MAC layer.